 The course consists of a short review of basic probability concepts and a discussion of conditional probability and conditional expectation, followed by an introduction to the basic concepts and an investigation of the long-run behaviour of Markov chains in discrete time, countable state space.
 The course also covers some important continuous-time stochastic processes including Poisson processes and other Markov pure jump processes, as well as Brownian motion and other related Gaussian processes as time permits.

-1 Understand basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behavior.
+- Articulate basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behaviour; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are expected to commit 130 hours of work in completing this course.
 This includes time spent in scheduled classes and self-directed study time.

 Requisite and Incompatibility

 Information about the prescribed textbook will be available via the Class Summary.